TRANSCOSMOSRND/howto-superks/docs/index.md

 # Document Categories

 You can use this documents in following steps and categories.
+There are
+- Service Provider
+- Merchant Holders
+- Merchant
+- User

+Each user group has different features and targeted platform.

 ## Service Provider Features
 1. [Registering Merchants](register-merchant.md)